georgios-antoniadis/Efficient-Driving/README.md

 # Efficient-Driving
 3rd Year Project for the school of Physics and Astronomy of the University of Nottingham.

-The report can be found inside the repository and here ()
+The report can be found inside the repository named "report.pdf"

 The aim of the algorithm is to simulate a car's engine and through machine learning teach itself to drive in the most efficient way possible.